ryjm/ziggurat/contracts.md

 A token grain (contract) has methods:

 WRITE:
-* +transfer: send X tokens to Y id
+* +give: send X tokens to Y id
 * +set-allow: make an entry in allowances letting Y id spend X tokens
-* +take: use an allowance to spend X tokens from Y id (not that of caller)
+* +take: use an allowance to spend X tokens to Y id from Z id (not that of caller)

 READ:
 * +get-bal: return balance of Y id